gconnect/Carbon-Xchange/README.md

 Additionally, the dashboard allows users to redeem their TCO2 tokens, earned through various activities or purchased from the carbon storefront, for carbon credits from the available pools.
 Users can retire their TCO2 tokens and contribute to verified carbon offset projects, actively participating in environmental conservation efforts.

 Overall, CarbonXchange empowers individuals and organizations to take action against climate change by providing a user-friendly platform for buying carbon credits, understanding their climate impact, and actively supporting sustainable projects.
 By leveraging the power of blockchain technology, transparency, and decentralized governance, CarbonXchange aims to drive global efforts towards carbon neutrality and a more sustainable future.

+# Development Tools Used
+- Celo composer
+- Toucan SDK and Graph API

 # How to Setup the project
 - Fork/clone the repo